newrelic/infra-integrations-sdk/docs/v3tov4.md

 These are the parameters accepted by `NewEntity`:

-* `entityName` must be an unique value per customer account because it uniquely identifies your Entity.
+* `entityName` must be a unique value per customer account because it uniquely identifies your Entity.
 It cannot be empty and the SDK cannot validate nor enforce that uniqueness, so it's up to the client to define a naming schema that produces unique names.